HerrVoennchen/js-dms/README.md

 # js-dms
 Document management system based on javascript on iojs/nodejs on server side and Angular/Bootstrap on client side.
-As data backend is rethinkdb.
+Data backend is rethinkdb.